 All the collected data are made available on cloud.ubertone.eu and can be accessed with a personal account by the users.
 The camera pictures may be visualised on the cloud or downloaded like every recorded data.

-Depending on the sunshine and the battery level, the charge controller may cut the power for camera and modem.
+Depending on the sunshine and the battery level, the charge controller may cut the power for the camera and the modem.
 Only the UB-Flow continues measuring independently.
-It stops automatically when battery voltage is too weak and starts measuring again as soon as the voltage is high enough.
+It stops automatically when the battery voltage is too weak and starts measuring again as soon as the voltage is high enough.
 When the battery is full, the UB-Flow can measure 4 days without sun.

 Back to the news list.